vanesamft/vanesamft/README.md

 - 🌱 Constant Learner

 - 💻 Personal Projects: </br>
-While I don't have professional work experience yet, I've been actively working on personal projects to enhance my coding skills and showcase my abilities as a front-end developer.
+I've been actively working on personal projects to enhance my coding skills and showcase my abilities as a front-end developer.
 - 👨‍💻 All of my projects are available at [vanesamyftari.com](vanesamyftari.com)

 🌟 Technical Skills: